-Close Reading in Your Upper Elementary Classroom
+Close Reading Steps for Your Upper Elementary Classroom

 I’m sure you’ve all heard of it…close reading.
 But what exactly is it and how does it work?
 When I first started implementing close reading into my classroom, you should’ve heard the groans!
 And who could blame them?
 Read a passage 2-3 times?
 What?
 Why?
 Nooooooooo!
 In this post, I will cover what exactly close reading is and the steps you can take to implement it in your classroom.

 Close reading is when you read a text multiple times to really understand the purpose of the text and what it is saying.
 It helps students gain a better understanding of a new text by reading it multiple times.